classx/elf-utils/README.md

 make build
 ```

-The compiled binary will be available in `target/release/elf-utils`.
+This will build a statically linked binary using musl target, which will be available at `target/x86_64-unknown-linux-musl/release/elf-utils`.

-Or build using cargo directly:
+Or build using cargo directly for your native target:

 ```bash
 cargo build --release
 ```

+## Building From Source

+You can use the provided Makefile which includes the following targets:

+- `make build`: Build release binary with musl target
+- `make test`: Run tests
+- `make deb`: Create Debian package
+- `make rpm`: Create RPM package
+- `make clean`: Clean build artifacts

 ## Usage